 3. A couple more two-hour late starts occurred on Monday, February

 7, and Wednesday, February 9.
-For the fifth time this year, school
+For the fifth time, school

 was cancelled on Tuesday, February 22, due to poor country roads.
 Our

 sixth and final snow day occurred on Wednesday, March 23, a day before

 our two-day spring break vacation.